Inside the EWS Curriculum

 Course Description:

-The purpose of the class is to prepare students to use SketchUp to develop technology skills and spatial reasoning in order to enhance visual communications of 3-Dimensonal information.
-Students will learn to build complex 3D models at a variety of scales and will use v-ray for SketchUp to create renderings with proper lighting and photo realism.
-Some of the models will be 3D printed and/or milled on the CNC machines in the Levine Innovation Lab.
+The class prepares students to use Autodesk Fusion to develop technology skills and spatial reasoning to enhance visual communications of 3-Dimensional information.
+Students will learn to build complex 3D models using parametric modeling for a variety of scales.
+Some of the models will be 3D printed fabricated from wood, metal, plastic, or epoxy resin and/or milled on the CNC machines or laser cutter in the Levine Innovation Lab.
 The skills learned in this class will assist in engineering, architecture, arts, physics, chemistry, game design, film, fabrication, and other fields that students may pursue after EWS.

 • Computer Programming I